sunfishcode/eyra/README.md

 }
 ```

-With these three steps, this crate prints "Hello, world!".
-And under the
+With these two steps, this crate prints "Hello, world!".
+And under the covers,
-covers, it uses [Origin] to start and stop the program, [c-ward] to handle
+it uses [Origin] to start and stop the program, [c-ward] to handle libc calls
-libc calls from `std`, and [rustix] to do the printing, so it's completely
+from `std`, and [rustix] to do the printing, so it's completely implemented in
-implemented in Rust.
+Rust.

 ## Optional logging